sewaneedata/bus-route-efficiency-2024/README.md

 ## Description of the Files

 1. `addresses.R` - This takes the google sheet addresses, geocodes them using the Google Maps API, and saves them in the `bus_gis.RData` file.
 This script requires a paid Google Maps API key and takes a while to run.
-2. `franklin_county.rds` - This has the geodata to draw the border of franklin county in maps.
+2. `franklin_county.rds` - This has the geodata to draw the border of franklin county in maps. * This is the only part that has to be downloaded outside of the repository.
 3. `bus_gis.RData` - This is the dataframe that has the latitudes and longitudes.
 4. `bus_functions.R`- This creates functions that are used in `get_data.R` and in `app.R`
 5. `get_data.R` - This file generates the data files `bus_default_data.rds` and `bus_routes.rds`, which contain whether or not the bus information is valid by checking for a longitude, latitude, and the address; google maps address; location type; and geo location for every address.
-6. `app.R` - This is where the dashboard with the user input and server is made.
+6. `app.R` - This is where the dashboard with the map

 ## Setup Before Running the Dashboard